-When you trust our legal team to handle your case, we will take immediate action to protect your rights and best interests.
+When you trust our legal team to handle your case, we will immediately protect your rights and best interests.
 Our compassionate and dedicated personal injury lawyers will serve as your voice in all aspects of your claim, from collecting evidence and conducting an independent investigation of the incident to handling communications with the insurer and negotiating a fair settlement on your behalf.
 We will keep you informed about your case every step of the way.
 To get started today, contact us for a free case evaluation.What are the Leading Causes of Motorcycle Collisions?

 Following is a list of the most common causes of motor vehicle accidents involving motorcycles:

 - Changing lanes or making turns without using signals

 - Driving under the influence of drugs or alcohol (DUI)

 - Failure to check blind spots and mirrors for bikers

 - Not yielding the right of way to motorcycle riders

 - Speeding or driving too fast for road conditions

 - Texting or talking on a cell phone while driving

 You might be entitled to financial compensation for your losses if you were hurt in a motorcycle crash involving any of these causes.
 Contact an experienced motorcycle accident lawyer in Ione to learn more.What are the Common Types of Injuries in Motorcycle Accidents?